 How to handle a snapping turtle:

-- An uninjured snapper can be coaxed across the road using a shovel or a board, or by allowing it to bite a long stick and pulling it across the road.
+- An uninjured snapper can be coaxed across the road using a shovel or a board,

 - Never pick up a turtle by the tail; you may damage its spine.

 Other species are easier to pick up (as shown below) but even a small painted turtle can give a nasty nip, so be sure to keep your hands away from their head.